jumpnow/jumpnowtek-site/_posts/2014-02-21-Duovero-Systems-with-Yocto.md

     scott@hex:~/duovero$ cd meta-duovero
     scott@hex:~/duovero/meta-duovero$ git checkout -b dora origin/dora
     scott@hex:~/duovero/meta-duovero$ cd ..

-I put the `meta-duovero` repository in a different sub-directory because while the first 3 repositories can be shared, the `meta-duovero` repository may or may not be Duovero specific.
-I am only testing this repository with Duoveros.

 The `meta-duovero/README.md` file has the last commits from the dependency repositories that I tested.
 You can always checkout those commits explicitly if